Star Jumps: Explosive Full-Body Cardio Move

 The landing is where form is most critical and most often compromised.
 Land with feet together (they should close during the descent to reach the starting position).
 Contact the floor on the balls of the feet first, then lower to full foot.
 Simultaneously, allow the knees to bend 20–30 degrees to absorb the impact.
 The hips also flex slightly.
 This controlled absorption distributes ground reaction forces across the quadriceps, glutes, and calves rather than concentrating them in the knee and ankle joints.

 The most important safety cue in star jumps is monitoring knee alignment on landing.
 Both knees should track over the second toe of each foot.
-If the knees collapse inward (valgus collapse) on landing, this represents a hip abductor strength or neuromuscular control deficit that should be addressed before increasing jump volume.
+If the knees collapse inward (valgus collapse) on landing, this may indicate a hip abductor strength or neuromuscular control issue that should be addressed before increasing jump volume.

 Star Jump Variations and Progressions